shweppsie/movienamer/README.markdown

 Author: Nathan Overall

-Movienamer does exactly as it's name infers.
-Given the name of any movie file, movienamer will try to find the most likely movie and rename the file.
+Movienamer does exactly as it's name implies.
+Given the name of any movie file, Movienamer will try to find the most likely movie and rename the file.

 # Operation #

 At this point the program is very much interactive.
 Below is an example of the program running.